OTRF/Microsoft-Sentinel2Go/README.md

 <img src="resources/images/logo.png" alt="Microsoft Sentinel To-Go!" width="650"/>

-Microsoft Sentinel To-Go is an open source project developed to expedite the deployment of an Microsoft Sentinel lab along with other Azure resources for research purposes.
+Microsoft Sentinel To-Go is an open source project developed to expedite the deployment of a Microsoft Sentinel lab along with other resources for research purposes.
 It also comes with the option to ingest pre-recorded datasets from the [Security Datasets](https://securitydatasets.com/) project right at deployment time.

-## Getting Started

-There are a few things that you can do with this project.
-This project is intended for research purposes, so I highly recommend to create a new resource group in your subscription to not interfere with any other system in the same resource group.
-Take a look at the different scenarios that you can deploy in the section below.

 ## Grocery List - Deployment Options